 Portugal is one epic country to explore and, possibly, one of the most gorgeous countries in Europe!
 Now, I know, that’s a pretty mean feat to say but there are so many places in Portugal that are so diverse and totally unique.

-Honestly, with all the stunning cobbled streets in Porto, the dramatic coastline near Lagos and the palaces of Sintra (to name a few), you really will be spoilt for choice.
-And you know what, that was the hardest thing I realised before our very first trip… there’s just so many incredibly beautiful and best places in Portugal to explore.
+And, you know what, that was the hardest thing I realised before our very first trip.
+There are just so many incredibly beautiful and best places in Portugal to explore.

 1.)
 The Algarve

 Right in the south of Portugal, I’m pretty ashamed to say that my first ever visit the Algarve was only last year.

 Located on the Portuguese coastline, the Algarve is a beautiful region with lots of soft sand beaches and quaint fishing villages to boot.

 This is possibly one of the more popular spots in Portugal for visitors looking for sun, sea and sand… but that’s not all that’s here.
 The Algarve really is one of the best places in Portugal to visit, especially for its natural beauty.